 After the 3rd paragraph, things get a bit more freeform.
 Use a 4th or 5th paragraph to provide background on the campaign.
 Make sure to give enough info for journalists who may not have followed the campaign.
 You may give general background information.
-If it was a meeting, explain who was involved, and what role they played.
-If it was an event, explain who participated and the role they had.
+If it was a meeting or an event, explain who was involved, and what role they played.

 “[QUOTE] This quote should be from another (if possible) organiser of your event or campaign lead.This quote should summarise the purpose, impact and importance this occurrence had with more forward looking information in terms of where this work is headed.